richardgirges/express-fileupload/README.md

 # Version 1.1.1 Breaking Changes
-Breaking change to `md5` handling. md5 again returns a hash value instead of function which compute the hash. md5 hashes know can be generated when using tempFiles.
+Breaking change to `md5` handling. md5 again returns a hash value instead of function which compute the hash. md5 hashes now can be used with tempFiles.

 # Version 1.0.0 Breaking Changes
 Breaking change to `md5` handling.
 [Read about it here.](https://github.com/richardgirges/express-fileupload/releases/tag/v1.0.0-alpha.1)